 Then over the course of the weekend, guests can book a visit to meet Santa in person.
 In excited anticipation, children are led through the woodland forest path to Santa’s grotto in the glen.
 There they can sit on Santa’s knee and tell him what’s on their wish list before leaving with a present.

 These Santa visits are very popular and offered first to hotel guests in advance.
 However, there are a limited number of tickets available on standby to non-residents 24 hours before.

 Hotel guests have another opportunity to meet Santa and bid him goodbye as he boards his sleigh on Christmas Day back to Lapland.
 After a traditional highland breakfast (that Santa himself will be having after his busy night) guests can come and wave to him and his reindeer, who will be at the Resort packing up.
-He’ll also be popping into the Hilton Coylumbridge on Christmas Day, too, before he returns to Mrs Claus.

 If it’s community, camaraderie and Christmas cheer you’re after, then you can’t beat a Highland street parade, which feels more like a party because of the famously friendly reception you’ll get from the locals.